Guerreros Unidos

+student teachers, and 23,000 text messages from BlackBerry communications among the gang members obtained by the U.S. Drug Enforcement Administration.

 History

+In December 2009, a drug cartel lord of the Beltrán-Leyva Organization, Arturo Beltrán Leyva was shot and killed by the Mexican Marines, splintering the Beltrán-Leyva Organization into smaller operations.

-The Guerreros Unidos were founded in 2010 as two factions from La Familia Michoacana merged an alliance with different cartels.
+Guerreros Unidos was founded in 2010 as two factions from La Familia Michoacana merged an alliance with different cartels.
 One faction chose sides with the Tijuana, Beltrán-Leyva, Juárez and Los Zetas cartels.
 Another chose alliances with the Gulf and Sinaloa Cartels.
+It splintered off from another gang, los Rojos (“the Reds”).
+It established itself in Guerrero state, near the Ayotzinapa campus.

 The faction that chose sides with the Sinaloa and Gulf cartels rivals formed Guerreros Unidos with the remains of the Beltrán Leyva Cartel.
 Before the kidnapping of the 43 students, it was suspected of attacking a bus of Ayotzinapa activists on 11 December 2011, with Guerrero state militia and police.